jswny/edgybot/README.md

 ## Error Handling

-- Most errors will be reported back as messages if they occur
+- Most errors, especially in commands, will be reported back as a response to the command execution
-- If a response cannot be sent in the channel, the message will be retried as a DM instead
-- If an error occurs when sending messages, it will be logged to the console
-- Internal errors and stacktraces will only be exposed if `MIX_ENV` is not `:prod`
+- Internal errors and stacktraces will only be exposed in messages if `MIX_ENV` is not `:prod`
+- All errors with full stack traces will be logged to the console